MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/index.md

 ## -description

-Provides Win32 apps with APIs for communicating to Windows Hello and external secruity keys as part of WebAuthn and CTAP specification.
+Provides Win32 apps with APIs for communicating to Windows Hello and external security keys as part of WebAuthn and CTAP specifications.

 ## -remarks